Zack Polanski is a Camden resident and had been going to the Black Cap ever since he moved to London, a decade ago.

 Through his work both as a counsellor and as a theatre maker, Zack really hopes that his energy and enthusiasm can encourage others to get involved too.

-He is also the candidate for the Liberal Democrats for Barnet & Camden – and within his campaign, is keen to work with other parties in protecting London safe spaces from solely financial interests.
+He is a member of the Green Party and Number 3 on the Assembly List 2020 for Barnet & Camden – and within his campaign, is keen to work with other parties in protecting London safe spaces from solely financial interests.

 Nigel Harris is the Director of Camden LGBT Forum, a registered charity that supports LGBT people in and around Camden.
 Camden LGBT Forum supports victims of hate crime, combats bullying in schools and builds resilience and cohesion through its innovative arts, events and social activism.
 The Black Cap was home to many Forum members and its loss has had a marked effect on their community.
 Nigel is an Independent Advisor to the Metropolitan Police, a trustee of the London Irish LGBT Network and subject to no objection from the Lord Chancellor, a newly appointed Magistrate.